harsh-raj04/Linux-CA3/README.md

 - Created a sample file (`sample.txt`) and committed it.
 - Added GitHub remote and successfully pushed using `git push origin main`.

-### 🔹 Task C – Cloning and Modifying (Account A)
-- Cloned the original repo locally.
-- Added a new file (`taskC_note.txt`) with content.
-- Committed and pushed changes.
-- Verified commit on GitHub.

 ### 🔹 Task D – Collaboration via Fork, Branch, PR (Account B → A)
 - Forked the repository from Account A using Account B.
 - Cloned the fork locally (`harsh7992/Linux-CA3`).